smistx/blog/blog/20250916_htb_sherlock_unit42.md

 }
 ```

-The file path uses double backslashes (`\\`) because this is how backslashes are escaped in JSON strings.
-The double `.exe.exe` extension is a common trick used by attackers to deceive users who might have file extensions hidden, making the file appear as `Preventivo24.02.14.exe`.
+The double `.exe.exe` extension is a classic trick - if someone has file extensions hidden in Windows, this would just show up as `Preventivo24.02.14.exe`, looking like a normal executable.
+Pretty sneaky.

 ### T3: Which Cloud drive was used to distribute the malware?

 **Answer:** `Dropbox`

-When a file is downloaded from the internet, Windows often adds a `Zone.Identifier` Alternate Data Stream (ADS) to it.
-This stream contains metadata about the file's origin.
-Sysmon logs the creation of this ADS, and by examining the `Contents` field, we can find the `ReferrerUrl`.
+When you download a file from the internet, Windows adds a `Zone.Identifier` Alternate Data Stream (ADS) to track where it came from.
+Sysmon logs when this ADS gets created, and the `Contents` field shows the `ReferrerUrl`:

 ```json
 {